nning/david/README.md

 s` starts David.
 If you want to start WEBrick for example, you can do so by executing `rails s webrick`.

+**For now, you have to remove the `web-console` gem from the Gemfile (which is HTTP specific anyway) if you use Rails/David in CoAP only mode.**

 After the server is started, the Rails application is available at `coap://[::1]:3000/` by default.